SDenbow/pritunl-bulk-admin/README.md

 Apache-2.0

-This project is free to use, modify, and distribute.
+Free to use, modify, and distribute.
-Contributions are welcome.
+Contributions and internal forks are welcome.

 ---

-## Project Status & Roadmap
+## Project Status

-Current stage: **Early MVP**

-Planned milestones:

-1. First-boot `/setup` wizard
-2. Admin login with optional TOTP
-3. Target management UI
-4. CSV import/export with dry-run previews
-5. Audit history UI

----
+**Stable for internal production use**

+Ongoing development focuses on:

+- UX refinements
+- Audit visibility improvements
+- Additional safety rails around destructive operations